- NY Credits : 2.0

 determine which expenses a self-employed individual may deduct, such as self-employment tax, health insurance costs, and contributions to a Keogh plan, a Simplified Employee Pension (SEP), or a SIMPLE plan, and

-identify the tax consequences and rules associated with contributions to and distributions from traditional IRAs, Roth IRAs, Coverdell ESAs, and new ABLE accounts.
+identify the tax consequences and rules associated with contributions to and distributions from traditional IRAs, Roth IRAs, Coverdell ESAs, and ABLE accounts.